-- Each Game Set shall be made up of a finite number of Electronic Scratch Tickets; - All Scratch Tickets in a particular Game Set shall be of the same purchase price, not to exceed \$5.00, but a single Ticket may offer more than one opportunity to win a prize on the same wager; - c.
-The payout percentage for the entire Game Set shall be no less than 75% of the total purchase price of all tickets in the set combined; - d.
+- Each Game Set shall be made up of a finite number of Electronic Scratch Tickets; - b.
+All Scratch Tickets in a particular Game Set shall be of the same purchase price, which shall not exceed \$5.00, with the exception that up to 15 percent of the Player Terminals in operation may have purchase prices of up to \$20.00 per Ticket.
+A single Ticket may offer an opportunity to enter another Game Set; - c.
+The payout percentage for the entire Game Set shall be no less than 75% of the total purchase price of all tickets in the set combined;

+- d.
 Each Game Set shall be assigned a unique serial number; and - e.
 Each ticket shall have a specific outcome and prize level associated with it.

 3.2.2 Game Set Verification Process.
-Prior to commencement of play, the Game Set shall be verified as to the total number of tickets in the set and the number of winners at each prize level, including the amounts of such prizes, and the number of non-winners.
+Prior to commencement of play, the initial Game Set shall be verified as to the total number of tickets in the set and the number of winners at each prize level, including the amounts of such prizes, and the number of non-winners.
 The verification standards which the Game Set must meet are those set forth in Section 3.3.